 - any yellow pigment-containing foods.

-so If you are not sure if your yellow stool is caused by food, you can watch what you eat for the next few days and check your stool color again.
+So, If you are unsure if your yellow stool is caused by food, you can watch what you eat for the next few days and check your stool color again.

-IBS yellow stool caused by food is an extremely common condition and not as rare as you think.
+IBS yellow stool caused by food is extremely common and not as rare as you think.

 Gilbert syndrome is NOT a rare syndrome.
-Actually, it is considered a very common condition that affects 4% to 16% of the whole population of the united states.
+It is considered a very common condition that affects 4% to 16% of the whole population of the united states.

-This means at least one of every 20 people probably has Gilbert syndrome.
+This means at least one in every 20 people probably has Gilbert syndrome.

 Let’s talk about some basic medical facts.